Kelly Chen: Other charitable work

 As an ambassador of the Hong Kong Red Cross, Chen promoted the donation of blood banks.
 She was an ambassador for the Independent Commission Against Corruption (ICAC).

 March 2003 brought more titles Chen's way: she was appointed The Philatelic Ambassador by the Hong Kong Post, as well as "The Love And Peace Ambassador" by City Junior Chamber.
 Chen soon took her "Dynacarnival" to North America by performing in Atlantic City, Toronto and San Francisco.
 She began to release DSD versions of her earlier albums, including Dedicated Lover.
 She was later appointed as Star of "Hong Kong Outstanding Students Award" by Lion & Globe Educational Trust, furthering her push for better education.
 In June 2003, Chen's wax figure for the Madam Tussaud Wax Museum was ready and was put on display.
 She was later invited to be the "Love Ambassador" of "World Children's Day at McDonald's 2003" by McDonald's restaurants in Hong Kong.
 She was appointed as the "Pass-it-On" Ambassador by the Hong Kong Red Cross and attend its Christmas campaign to visit the John.
 F. Kennedy Center.

 Chen's charitable work continued into 2004 as she was appointed as the star representative to attend the "5th HK Outstanding Teenagers" election press conference held by Hong Kong Playground Association and RTHK.
 In February, Chen was appointed as both "Road Safety Vision Ambassador" by the Road Safety Council to promote road safety, and as the "Reading Ambassador" by The Boys' and Girls' Clubs Association of Hong Kong.
 May 2004 brought the title of "Hospital Play Ambassador" to Chen, as well as the title of "Japanese Promotional Ambassador" by The Japan Society of HK, Consulate General of Japan and RTHK to encourage Hong Kong citizens to learn Japanese.
 Chen received another award when she was named "The Outstanding Young Persons of the World" in 2004 by the Junior Chamber International, becoming the first Hong Kong female celebrity to be honoured with the award.

 In 2007, Chen was appointed as Hong Kong "Innovative Entrepreneur Ambassador" (創意創業大使) and had sung the theme song "Innovation" (創) for the "Innovative Entrepreneur of The Year 2007" (創意創業大賞2007) organised by City Junior Chamber 城市青年商會, Hong Kong.
 Chen's responsibility is to promote the awareness of entrepreneurship to youngsters and to attend the various promotion events organised.
 She also continued the support of Innovation Entrepreneur in 2008.

-After completing her movie, An Empress and the Warriors, with Leon Lai, Chen headed a concert, called "Love Fighters", at the HK Coliseum in June 2008.
-This was her biggest concert headline to date, which will feature many sets and exotic choreography.
+After completing her movie, An Empress and the Warriors with Leon Lai, Chen headed a concert, called "Love Fighters", at the HK Coliseum in June 2008.
+This was her biggest concert headline to date, which featured many sets and exotic choreography.

 Chen donated $600,000 for the 2008 Sichuan earthquake.